Elected Official? Create newsletters in minutes, not hours.

 Hey Santa Monica,

-Three openings this week, and each one says something.
-A brand new municipal art gallery at Bergamot Station, the City's first ever.
-The reimagined playground at Douglas Park, which for me is a lifetime of family memories in one place: childhood birthdays, Sundays with my dad and his Casa Escobar crew, the walks I took with him in his final years.
-And a unanimous Council vote Tuesday that put Santa Monica on the path of the 2026 World Cup, a Goldenvoice beach festival, and a 103-day Olympics Nations Village in 2028.
+Three openings this week, and each one says something about where we are headed.
+A brand new municipal art gallery at Bergamot Station, the City’s first ever.
+The reimagined playground at Douglas Park, which for me holds a lifetime of family memories.
+And a unanimous Council vote Tuesday that puts Santa Monica on the path to the 2026 World Cup, a Goldenvoice beach festival, and a 103-day Olympic Nations Village in 2028.

 This week had real wins.
 I want to walk you through them the way I try to do this whole job: transparent about the good and the still-in-progress, civil with people I don't always agree with, and honest about what we're actually deciding as a city.